 If you however, like to escape the buzz of the city life, a visit to the nearby Great Smoky Mountains National Park and a walk around the Tennessee river is perfect to explore more than the city’s urban tourism attractions.
 And for those who love to carry a little bit of the city back home with them, you will be spoilt for choice for shopping in small boutiques and antique stores.

-Explore the best journey planner for your visit to Knoxville and create a flawless plan in few simple steps!
+Explore the best travel planner for your visit to Knoxville and create a flawless plan in few simple steps!